pulumi/pulumi-hugo/themes/default/content/blog/pulumi-and-localstack/index.md

 # See the blogging docs at https://github.com/pulumi/docs/blob/master/BLOGGING.md.
 # for additional details, and please remove these comments before submitting for review.
 ---
 Recently, Pulumi community member Josh Graham decided to bootstrap a simple application using a serverless approach, with a focus on using good engineering practices and being able to run the application locally.
-Given that Josh is the (OG) SaaS architect of Atlassian and am an AWS user, [LocalStack](https://github.com/localstack/localstack#overview) was a natural choice.
+Given that Josh is the (OG) SaaS architect of Atlassian and an AWS user, [LocalStack](https://github.com/localstack/localstack#overview) was a natural choice.

 <!--more-->